trnabab/job-application-tracker/README.md

 ## Running the Application
 - The backend server will be running on `http://localhost:3001`
 - The frontend development server will be running on `http://localhost:3000`

+## Fetching Job Descriptions

+### LinkedIn Job Descriptions
+To fetch job descriptions from LinkedIn, the backend uses Selenium with Firefox.
+The script simulates human-like behavior to avoid detection and uses Google's DNS for resolution.

+### General Job Descriptions
+For general job descriptions, the backend uses Puppeteer with the Stealth plugin to avoid detection.

+## Troubleshooting

+### Common Issues
+- **Failed to resolve address for stun.l.google.com**: This is related to WebRTC and should not affect the functionality of fetching job descriptions.
+- **Empty job details**: Ensure that the user-agent is set correctly and add delays to mimic human behavior.

+### Logs
+Check the backend logs for detailed error messages and troubleshooting information.